okohll/abdocs/content/docs/integrations/Setting-up-the-POST-API.md

 ## OpenAPI (Swagger) description

-You can see a Swagger description of the API by calling
+You can see an OpenAPI description of the API in the _Use API_ panel when editing the table.
+The 'View / download OpenAPI definition of this API' link will let you access it.

+Alternatively, if you don't have a login for Agilebase, you can call use a public URL

 https://cloud.agilebase.co.uk/Agilebase/Public.ab?describe_table=true&c=[mycompanyidentifier]&t=[mytableidentifier]

+whilst also providing the required Authorization header.

 ## Posting data